abdulkhader07/datapoint_practice/README.md

 == python manage.py runserver

 '''diff
-@this are the basic commands which we must have to do when creating a project and runserver is to check that the created project is running or not@
+@@this are the basic commands which we must have to do when creating a project and runserver is to check that the created project is running or not@@
 '''